-The American Association of Notaries offers a simple step-by-step guide to become an Indiana notary.
+The American Association of Notaries offers a simple step-by-step guide to become a notary in Indiana.
 With our help, becoming an Indiana notary is easy and hassle free.

-Be a resident of Indiana or employed in Indiana.
+Be either: a full-time, permanent legal resident of Indiana or primarily employed in Indiana

 Purchase an eight-year, $25,000 Indiana notary bond

-The notary bond is required by the State to protect the public against notary errors.
-Our Indiana notary bonds comes with an eight-year, $5,000 errors and omissions insurance policy at no additional cost to you.
+The notary bond is required by Indiana notary law for all notary applicants to protect the public from notary errors.
+For your protection, we are including an eight-year, $5,000 errors and omissions insurance policy at no additional cost to you.
+The cost of the notary bond is $75.
 Click here to purchase a notary bond.

-All Indiana notary applicants are required to complete an application on the State's website and pay a $75.00 notary application filing fee, which includes the required notary course, exam, and application fee.
-Click here to start the application process.
+All Indiana notary applicants are required to complete a web-based notary application on the Secretary of State's website and pay a non-refundable application fee of $75.00.
+This fee includes the cost of the notary course, the notary exam, and the application filing fee.
+Click here to start a notary application.

 Complete a notary educational course and pass an exam

-All notary applicants are required to complete a notary course and pass an exam administered by the Indiana Secretary of State.
-The notary course and the exam are part of the application process and will be available after completing the notary application.
+Indiana notary law requires all notary applicants to take a notary course and pass a notary exam administered by the Indiana Secretary of State.
+The notary course and the exam are part of the application process and will be available to you after completing the notary application.

 Purchase an Indiana notary stamp

-Fax or email a copy of your Indiana notary commission certificate so we can prepare and ship your Indiana notary stamp, record book, and any additional notary supplies that you have ordered.
+Fax or email a copy of your Indiana notary commission certificate so we can prepare and ship you the Indiana notary stamp and any additional notary supplies you have ordered.

 Everything you need to become an Indiana notary